vtsynergy/LA-BWA/README.md

 # LA-BWA
-Optimized Burrows-Wheeler Alignment on a Multicore CPU
+Locality-Aware Burrows-Wheeler Alignment on a Multicore CPU